 Equity release is a product that lets homeowners take some of the money built up in their home, as tax-free cash.
 There are two types of equity release, lifetime mortgages and home reversion plans.
 Legal & General only offers lifetime mortgages to homeowners aged 55 and over.

 How do lifetime mortgages work?

 A lifetime mortgage lets you borrow tax-free cash against the money that's tied up in your home (equity).The interest rate is fixed for the duration of the lifetime mortgage.
-And depending on which product you take out, you can choose to pay none, some or all of the interest, subject to our terms and conditions.
+And depending on which product you take out, you pay none, some or all of the interest, subject to our terms and conditions.
 Interest is charged on the loan, plus any interest already added, this means the amount you owe can increase quickly over time.